celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/AlgorithmsInteractivityAndEthics.rst

 Interactivity - Programming for People
 --------------------------------------
 Consider the code we introduced in the previous section.
 The program is **interactive** because it asks for input from an **end user**.
-The end user is a person who might **use** your program, but will never see the code or programming instructions that you write.
+The end user is a person who might **use** your program, but will likely never see the code or programming instructions that you write.
 They just interact with the program.
 While you work through this book, you get to wear two hats: you get to act as both the programmer and the end user.
 The input() command on line 1 of the program above causes Python to show a dialog box to the end user, and the end user can type in a number.
 When you edit the code in the activecode window, you are wearing your **programmer** hat.
 When you type a number into the dialog box that comes up, you are wearing your **end user** hat.

-Let's take a look at a version of this program that is not interactive:
+Let's take a look at a version of this program that is *not* interactive:

 .. activecode:: alg_impl_int_v2
    :nocodelens: